Wynyard, Tasmania: Coastal pathway

-The development of a coastal pathway will connect Wynyard and Burnie to Latrobe as part of a State Government and Local Government Council initiative to upgrade infrastructure on the north-west coast of Tasmania.
+The development of a coastal pathway will connect Wynyard and Burnie to Latrobe as part of a state government and local government council initiative to upgrade infrastructure on the north-west coast of Tasmania.

 Arts

 A community art centre, Artscape, has been operated by a volunteer committee since 2007.
 The centre hosts community groups, exhibitions and provides a space in which the community can foster their own artistic events.

 Infrastructure

 Education

-There are currently two government funded public schools in Wynyard, including Table Cape Primary School and Wynyard High School.
-There is also a catholic primary school, St Brigid's, adjacent to the catholic church of the same name.
+There are currently two government funded public schools in Wynyard, Table Cape Primary School and Wynyard High School.
+There is also a Catholic primary school, St Brigid's, adjacent to the Catholic church of the same name.

 Previously, Wynyard Primary School (located at Gibbons Street) and Inglis Primary School (located at Bowick Street) existed separately.
 Both were renamed to Table Cape Primary School in 1998.
 The two school campuses were then merged in 2009, with the closing of the Bowick Street campus.